 Bologna is hands down the culinary capital of Italy but there is so much more to this beautiful city than just the delicious food.
 I’ve been visting Bologna since 2006 when I met my now husband, who is from Bologna, so I’ve visited at least 40 times over the years.
 We even got married in Bologna – it’s a city close to my heart and one I’d even call ‘home’.

-I’m not going to lie – I’d not even heard of Bologna until I met my husband and it’s only over the last few years that the city has become a popular destination for travellers (perhaps Eat, Pray, Love has something to do with that!).
+I’m not going to lie – I’d not even heard of Bologna, which is in the Emilia-Romagna region, until I met my husband and it’s only over the last few years that the city has become a popular destination for travellers (perhaps Eat, Pray, Love has something to do with that!).
 It’s even recently been featured on Rick Stein’s Long Weekends on BBC.
-When Travelex UK found out I was visiting, they asked me to do an Instagram takeover.
-Check it out here on their Instagram feed.

 The two towers are the symbol of Bologna and stand (lean) proudly in the centre of the city.
 Bologna has many medieval buildings and the towers date back to the 10th century.
 Asinelli is the tallest tower at 97 metres tall and you can climb the 1,000 steps to get an amazing view over the city.

 Once you’ve worked up an appetite, walk 10 minutes down the road to Mercato delle Erbe, which is a market that’s been open since 1910.
 As well as stalls selling vegetables, meat, fish, flowers etc there are also three areas with restaurants.

 We enjoyed lunch recently in the market at Polpette e Crescentine and it was delicious!
 We ordered traditional Bolognese food – salumi and crescentine to start (crescentine are like fried pillows of dough…soooo yummy!).